tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 that the new file is truncated (contents deleted) if an existing file with that name is found.
 The final parameter is the "data link type" of the new PCAP file.
-These are the same as the PCAP library data link types defined in ``bpf.h`` if you are familar with PCAP.
+These are the same as the PCAP library data link types defined in ``bpf.h`` if you are familiar with PCAP.
 In this case, ``DLT_PPP`` indicates that the PCAP file is going to contain packets prefixed with point to point headers.
 This is true since the packets are coming from our point-to-point device driver.
 Other